Push vs poll: why webhooks

-When something relevant happens in a tenant (user receives a badge, post is created, payment confirmed), Cativa builds the event payload and POSTs to your public endpoint withContent-Type: application/json.
+When something relevant happens in a tenant (user receives a badge, post is created, payment confirmed), Cativa builds the event payload and POSTs it to your public endpoint withContent-Type: application/json.

 Delivery guarantees